tkremmel/mpoems-in-java/README.rst

 With JAVA installed you can start the .jars with double-clicking on them and waiting for a while, checking out the resulting .xls after a few minutes or you can use this command to see the command-line output:

-java -jar tuwien.ifs.mpoems.knapsackProblem-1.0-SNAPSHOT-all.jar
+    * java -jar tuwien.ifs.mpoems.knapsackProblem-1.0-SNAPSHOT-all.jar
-java -jar tuwien.ifs.mpoems.ppds.start-1.0-SNAPSHOT-all.jar
+    * java -jar tuwien.ifs.mpoems.ppds.start-1.0-SNAPSHOT-all.jar
-Please note that you have to create an output folder for the ppds jar in order to create the output file.
+    * Please note that you have to create an output folder for the ppds jar in order to create the output file.

 You can also change the settings mpoems-in-java is running with opening the .jar with win rar., change the settings file and then save it.

 You can find the settings file in the folder

-tuwien.ifs.mpoems.knapsackProblem-1.0-SNAPSHOT-all.jar\tuwien\ifs\mpoems\knapsackProblem\mPOEMSConf.cfg
+    * tuwien.ifs.mpoems.knapsackProblem-1.0-SNAPSHOT-all.jar\tuwien\ifs\mpoems\knapsackProblem\mPOEMSConf.cfg
 or

-tuwien.ifs.mpoems.ppds.start-1.0-SNAPSHOT-all.jar\tuwien\ifs\mpoems\ppds\start\mPOEMSConf.cfg
+    * tuwien.ifs.mpoems.ppds.start-1.0-SNAPSHOT-all.jar\tuwien\ifs\mpoems\ppds\start\mPOEMSConf.cfg
-tuwien.ifs.mpoems.ppds.start-1.0-SNAPSHOT-all.jar\tuwien\ifs\mpoems\ppds\start\projectSelection.cfg
+    *tuwien.ifs.mpoems.ppds.start-1.0-SNAPSHOT-all.jar\tuwien\ifs\mpoems\ppds\start\projectSelection.cfg

-The download section also provides a .txt file with the most common maven commands.
+The docs folder section also provides a file with the most common maven commands.
 These commands should be enough to create an eclipse project out of the source code and get started.